aluxnimm/outlookcaldavsynchronizer/README.md

 - Status

 Use the Synchronization Profiles dialog to configure different synchronization profiles.
 Each profile is responsible for synchronizing one Outlook calendar/task or contact folder with a remote folder of a CalDAV/CardDAV server.
+The toolbar on the left upper part provides the following options:

-- **Add** adds a new empty profile
+- **Add new profile** adds a new empty profile
+- **Add multiple profiles** bulk profile creation to add multiple profiles at once and choose the folder for each discovered server resource (calendar, addressbook and task)
-- **Delete** deletes the current profile
+- **Delete selected profile** deletes the current profile
-- **Copy** copies the current profile to a new one
+- **Copy selected profile** copies the current profile to a new one
-- **Clear cache** delete the sync cache and start a new initial sync with the next sync run.
-- **Is active ** If deactivated, current profile is not synced anymore without the need to delete the profile.
+- **Move selected profile up** change ordering in the tree view
+- **Move selected profile down** change ordering in the tree view

-When adding a new profile you can choose between a generic CalDAV/CardDAV, a google profile to simplify the google profile creation and predefined CalDAV/CardDAV profiles for Fruux, Posteo, Yandex and GMX where the DAV Url for autodiscovery is already entered.
+When adding a new profile you can choose between a generic CalDAV/CardDAV, a google profile to simplify the google profile creation and predefined CalDAV/CardDAV profiles for Fruux, Posteo, Yandex, GMX and Sarenet where the DAV Url for autodiscovery is already entered.

 The following properties need to be set for a new generic profile: